High Protein Overnight Oats (vegan!)

 Overnight oats are not a new invention: the Swiss have been eating a soaked oats called bircher muesli for over a hundred years (curious? try the cinnamon oranger bircher in Good For Your Gut cookbook YUM)

-And these high protein overnight oats – yes, made WITHOUT protein powder – are one of those plant-based recipes that just ticks all the boxes
+And these high protein overnight oats – yes, made WITHOUT protein powder – are one of those recipes that just ticks all the boxes for me

 - Takes 5 minutes to prepare